EMPLOYEES SHOULD KNOW THEIR RIGHTS DURING THE COVID 19 CRISIS

 Workplace Safety Concerns

-An employer that does not follow reasonable safety procedures may be in violation of the Occupational Safety and Health Act (OSHA).
+An employer that does not follow reasonable safety procedures may be in violation of the Occupational Safety and Health Act (OSHA) or city and/or county executive orders.

 - You may be able to file a complaint with OSHA.